UNDP-Data/geohub/documentation/docs/visualization/handson.md

 ## Extra challenge

-This map now has a electricity esitimate layer for a particular area of interest.
+This map now has open buildings vector data over GHSL 2030 population dataset for a particular area of interest.
 For extra challenge, you can search any other datasets in addition to the data layer we have created.
-Try to overlay other layers to make a beautiful map.
-Once you have made changes, make sure saving your new map.
+There is a cool dataset called [Zanzibar Tourism Attractions](https://geohub.data.undp.org/api/datasets/4ca2ead25b5903e8e1c7897f8f3bae38).
+You can try to add this point data to your map.
+Check [Point visualization](./visualize_vector_point.md) page about how to visualize a point dataset.